 Outperformance Improved Over Time

 An extensive study by T. Rowe Price shows that we excelled through the many market environments of the past two decades.
-A vast majority of 18 of our diversified active U.S. equity mutual funds beat their benchmark across multiple time periods over 20 years or their lifetime.1
+A vast majority of 18 of our diversified active U.S. equity mutual funds beat their benchmarks across multiple time periods over 20 years or their lifetimes.1

 T. Rowe Price’s Large-Cap Funds Proved Worth